 Common Plan of Development or Sale

 A common plan of development or sale is a contiguous area where multiple separate and distinct construction activities may be taking place at different times on different schedules under one common plan.
 The "common plan" of development or sale is broadly defined as any announcement or piece of documentation (including a sign, public notice or hearing, sales pitch, advertisement, drawing, permit application, zoning request, computer design, etc.) or physical demarcation (including boundary signs, lot stakes, surveyor markings, etc.) indicating construction activities may occur on a specific plot.
-However, broad planning documents, such as land use master plans, conceptual master plans, or broad-based CEQA or NEPA documents that identify potential projects for an agency or facility are not considered common plans of development.
-For construction projects within a larger common plan of development or sale are located at least one-quarter mile apart and the area between the projects is not being disturbed, each individual project may be regulated as a separate construction project if land for interconnecting road, pipeline or utilities that is part of the same common plan is not concurrently being disturbed.
+However, broad planning documents, such as land use master plans, conceptual master plans, or broad-based California Environmental Quality Act (CEQA) or National Environmental Policy Act (NEPA) documents that identify potential projects for an agency or facility are not considered common plans of development.
+For construction projects within a larger common plan of development or sale located at least one-quarter mile apart and the area between the projects is not being disturbed, each individual project may be regulated as a separate construction project if land for interconnecting road, pipeline, or utilities that is part of the same common plan is not concurrently being disturbed.

 Construction Site Monitoring Program